 While most companies’ monetization strategies will include a combination of some, if not all of, these revenue streams, it’s important to have an understanding of each opportunity and current revenue trends to know which combination will work best for your publication.

 Here is a comprehensive list of the most common ways companies bring in money and the current revenue trends in the publishing industry.

 While ad sales have always been the “bread and butter” revenue stream for print publications, there is ample opportunity to incorporate ads into online magazines and digital publications.
-By the end of 2021, digital advertising was believed to have grown by 30.5%, accounting for 64.4% of 2021’s total advertising — and it’s clear why.
+The global digital ad spend continues to grow, accounting for 67.4% of 2023’s total advertising — and it’s clear why.

 Digital ads are critical to being successful in the digital world, and they’re going to continue to be.

 A perfect example: On the Harper’s BAZAAR homepage, BMW paid for a banner video ad featuring a brief promo for the 330i sedan.